-The Guide: Fastest Ways to Improve Your Credit Score
+The Guide: How to Improve Credit Score

-Topics: Reading time: 6 minutes
+Topics: Reading time: 7 minutes

 Today, many Australians are struggling to improve their credit.
 In fact, of the 16 million Australians with credit cards, 13% of those individuals are at risk of credit default.
 However, a low credit score doesn’t mean you can’t reclaim your financial wellness.
-While it’s true having a lower credit score will make it more challenging to buy a home or get a loan, there are many steps you can take to boost your credit score.
+While it’s true that having a lower credit score will make it more challenging to buy a home or get a loan, there are many steps you can take to boost your credit score.

 Credit building takes time.
 You won’t find an overnight strategy to overhaul your credit rating in a matter of hours or days, but you can take smaller steps that lead to big improvements.
 Is your credit lower than you’d like?
 Don’t settle for getting rejected for credit and loans.
 It’s time for a change.

 The reality is that bad credit isn’t a death sentence.
 It’s a hole you can easily dig yourself out of with some discipline and hard work.
-It’s important to also remember you aren’t in this alone.
+It’s also important to remember you aren’t in this alone.
 If you’re struggling to repair your credit, reach out to a financial expert with experience in rebuilding credit scores.

 Debt doesn’t have to take over your life.
 Are you ready to make a positive change?
 Keep reading for a comprehensive guide to improving your credit score.